 - General Data Protection Regulation (GDPR) and cookies

-Applications must initially be sent through the GOV.UK “ZenDesk” (note: only those with ZenDesk login rights can submit via ZenDesk – this is usually a Head of Digital Communications/department’s single point of contact).
+Applications must be sent through the GOV.UK “ZenDesk” (note: only those with ZenDesk login rights can submit via ZenDesk – this is usually a Head of Digital Communications/the department’s GOV.UK single point of contact).

 See How to get your campaign online (on GOV.UK)

-You must submit an OASIS (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) plan as well as your application form.
-The OASIS should clearly show how the campaign website integrates with the wider campaign.
+You must submit an OASIS plan (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) as well as the application form.
+The OASIS plan should clearly show how the campaign website integrates with the wider campaign.
 We may also request a basic content sketch plan.

-It is mandatory that this GCS OASIS template is used for all campaign website applications – no alternative templates are accepted.
+It is mandatory that the following GCS OASIS template is used for all campaign website applications – no alternative templates are accepted.

-The government’s Campaign Platform offers communicators the opportunity to create secure, simple one-page campaign websites that are low or no cost.
+The GOV.UK Campaign Platform offers communicators the opportunity to create secure, easy to build one-page campaigns.

 Some good examples of the look and feel are:

-The Campaign Platform is a single-page website template (WordPress) which communicators add content to themselves.
-This “sample site” has been created to show communicators how the wire-frame looks & the types of content it is possible to insert and contains non-technical guidance on how to add box images, video, headings, buttons for call-to-actions, etc.
+The Campaign Platform is a single page WordPress template which communicators are given access to develop themselves.
+This “sample site” has been created to show communicators how the wire-frame looks and the types of content it is possible to insert, and contains non-technical guidance on how to add box images, video, headings, buttons for call-to-actions, to name just a few.

-Once built, the content on the final website needs to be viewed and approved by members of GCS.
+Once built, the content on the final single-page WordPress campaign needs to be viewed and approved by members of GCS.

-Finally, we require email confirmation from your Head of Digital Communications that the final version has been viewed and quality assessed by them and is approved to be made live.
+Finally, GCS require email confirmation from your Head of Digital Communications that the final version has been viewed and quality assessed by them and is approved to be made live.

-An “accessible” website is one that works for all people with a diverse range of hearing, movement, sight or cognitive ability.
+An accessible campaign is one that works for all people with a diverse range of hearing, movement, sight or cognitive ability.

-In September 2019, the law changed to ensure standards on accessibility requirements for public sector websites are met.
-As campaign managers, when building your campaign platform page, there are some basic principles you must now follow to comply with the new law:
+From 2019, the law changed to ensure standards on accessibility requirements for public sector campaigns are met.

 Alternative text, or “alt text”, is read out by screen readers for those with sight impairments.
 Avoid images that contain text.